 - SNFs shall comply with directives from their local public health department, to the extent that there is no conflict with federal or state law or directives or CDPH AFLs.

 CDPH understands the importance of ensuring the health and safety of all Californians and maintaining vital access to skilled nursing services.
 CDPH encourages facilities to implement contingency plans to address staff absenteeism and the rapid influx of residents.
 CDPH will continue to promote quality healthcare and provide technical assistance and support compliance with core health and safety requirements, pursuant to Executive Order N-27-20 (PDF).
 CDPH is taking this unprecedented action due to the significant challenges California's health care system is facing as a result of the COVID-19 outbreak.
-As a result of this temporary waiver, SNFs do not need to submit individual program flexibility requests for the requirements specified above, except when seeking a staffing waiver.
+As a result of this temporary waiver, SNFs do not need to submit individual program flexibility requests for the requirements specified above.

 CDPH will continue to investigate and conduct enforcement activities, pursuant to Executive Order N-27-20 (PDF).